Last updated: June 2026

 Starting Before Everyone Has Joined

-If you start with 18 out of 30 students in the lobby, the 12 who join late feel excluded and disengaged from the start.
+If you start with 18 out of 30 students in the lobby, the 12 who join late feel excluded from the start.
 Wait for at least 90 percent of your class to join before clicking start.
-The 30-second wait is worth it every time.
+The 30-second wait is worth it every time — and with late-joiner support on, stragglers can still slip in.

 Using the Wrong Timer Length

 A 45-second timer on a basic recall question is too long.
-Students who know the answer finish in 5 seconds and spend the remaining 40 doing something else.
-Use 15 to 20 seconds for simple recall questions and 25 to 30 seconds for multi-step reasoning questions.
+Students who know the answer finish in 5 seconds and spend the other 40 doing something else.
+Use 15 to 20 seconds for simple recall and 25 to 30 seconds for multi-step reasoning.
 Tight timers keep the pace sharp and maintain focus.

 Running Too Many Questions

-A 50-question set in a 20-minute class period does not work.
-Students rush through without thinking.
+A 50-question set in a 20-minute class period doesn’t work — students rush through without thinking.
 The sweet spot for most class periods is 15 to 20 questions, which gives each question enough time to be meaningful while keeping the energy high from start to finish.

 Ignoring the Dashboard During the Game

 The host dashboard is your most valuable tool during a live session.
-If you are walking around the room or answering unrelated questions while the game runs, you are missing real-time data on who is participating and who has stopped engaging.
+If you’re walking around the room or answering unrelated questions while the game runs, you’re missing real-time data on who’s participating and who has stopped engaging.
 Check the player list every 2 to 3 minutes.

 Never Reviewing the Results